Thursday, January 16, 2025

 Sade

-of virgin olives
+were virgin olives

-half flame, half feather—
+half flame, half feathers—

 counted every curl